Herpetoculture

 Rosy boas are one of two species of boa indigenous to North America.
 Rosy boas can be found in the rocky hills of the Sonoran and Mojave deserts and the chaparral located at the base of many Southern California mountain ranges.
 There are many unique localities and/or subspecies that can be found in California, Arizona, and Mexico.
 Rosy boas are scientifically named lichanura-tail like a finger, trivergata-three stripes.
 However there were some fairly recent changes in the classification of Califormia rosy boas which included the removal of the species name trivirgata.

 In the past California rosy boas were divided into two subspecies, lichanura trivergata roseofusca (coastal rosy boa) and lichanura trivergata gracia (desert rosy boa).
 They are now lumped into the species orcutti.
 Other unique localities of rosy boas are found in parts of Arizona and Mexico.
-The Mexican species of rosy boa familiar in the herp hobby is lichanura trivergata trivirgata which is commonly called the Mexican rosy boa or trivs for short.
+The Mexican species of rosy boa familiar in the herp hobby is lichanura trivergata trivirgata which is commonly called the Mexican rosy boa or "trivs" for short.
 In my experience field herping I have found rosy boas at all times during the day except for during the hottest mid-day temperatures.
 I have removed many coastal rosy boas from the road as late as noon during early spring; they seen to change their behavior as the temperature changes from spring to summer where they essentially become nocturnal.
 Most of the desert species I have found in the spring are found as the sun is setting; during the summer they are found late at night.
 For more information on California rosy boas go to https://californiaherps.com/snakes/pages/l.orcutti.html.

 Caging and Substrate

 Always provide a hiding place on both the cool and warm sides of the cage and include a small water dish on the cool side.
 It is important that the water dish be cleaned and disinfected often.
 I give my rosy boas water for a 24 hour period once a week.
-Do not leave a water dish in your rosy's cage long term; it can be harmful to them.
+If you choose to leave a water dish in your rosy's cage long term, then make sure you keep it very clean and change the water every two days.
 Additionally, spot clean the cage often to remove any rosy boa poo.
+I do not recommend using any lights in your boas cage unless they only emit small amounts of heat.
+If you live in a humid part of the country, then you may need to use lights or a ceramic heating element to drop down the ambient humidity of the enclosure.
+Try to keep the humidity 50% or below.

 Some rosy boas can become very nippy if they are not held on a regular basis.
 I recommend that your rosy be held at least twice a week to keep them accustomed to being held.
 You may have to work on taming a nippy boa.
 I did have a couple of rosy boas that would not tolerate being held and they would bite my hands or fingers.
 I worked with them over time and I was able to calm them down.
 They are now fun to hold.